 Study Design:

-Observational, descriptive, cross-sectional study of patients with nAMD in iIntravitreal anti-VEGF treatment.
+Observational, descriptive, cross-sectional study of patients with nAMD in intravitreal anti-VEGF treatment.

 Subjects of Study:

 Patients with a diagnosis of neovascular ARMD seen in the Ophthalmology Department of Palencia Hospital Complex between October 2018 and June 2019 in treatment with injections of intravitreal anti-VEGF for at least one year were included.
 These patients have always received treatment with anti-VEGF drugs repackaged in hospital pharmacy.
 Hospital pharmacy in Palencia Hospital Complex is in a different building of the Ophthalmology Department, located 4 Km away one from each other.